Last Updated: Sun Aug 29 16:43:38 UTC 2010

 Interfaces and software are also provided to permit data stream feeds or exchanges with:

-• Redundant 91N6E Big Bird acquisition radars;
+• Redundant 91N6E Big Bird acquisition and battle management radars;

 • 96L6E acquisition radars;